 Accra - High Commission of Canada

-For emergency consular assistance, call the High Commission of Canada in Accra and follow the instructions.
+For emergency consular assistance, call the High Commission of Canada to Ghana, in Accra, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: